-Knee Replacement Surgery
+Knee Replacement Surgery in Faridabad

 Knee replacement surgery, also known as knee arthroplasty, is a surgical procedure in which a damaged or diseased knee joint is replaced with an artificial joint, called a prosthesis.
 This procedure is performed to relieve pain, improve function, and enhance the quality of life for individuals with severe knee problems.